Mercedes EQA running costs, insurance, warranty & tax

 Aside from its lofty insurance-group rating, the Mercedes EQA should be a very cheap car to run

-Most people buy an electric car to ease their environmental conscience, but it goes without saying that there are cost savings, too.
-Road tax and company-car liability are the obvious ones – like all electric cars, the EQA is exempt from vehicle excise duty (VED) and falls into the very lowest bracket for Benefit-in-Kind (BiK) tax.
+Most people buy an electric car to ease their environmental conscience, but there are cost savings, too.
+Road tax and company-car liability are the obvious ones – like all electric cars, the EQA is exempt from vehicle excise duty (VED) and falls into the very lowest 2% bracket for Benefit-in-Kind (BiK) tax.

 When it comes to running costs, then, EQA is competitive in all areas apart from one: insurance.
 As it's a brand-new, well equipped and technically advanced model with a Mercedes badge on the bonnet, you’ll pay through the nose to insure one.
 Be sure to get some quotes before signing on the dotted line; if you live in a high-risk area or have points on your licence, these costs could negate any savings you make elsewhere.